type-factory/type-factory/README.md

 ### Another example – international bank account number (IBAN)

-This example creates a type parser that also uses:
+This example creates a custom type for international bank account numbers that defined a type parser  that also uses:

-* a regular expression to ensure correct format
+* A regular expression to ensure correct format.
-* a custom validator to check the value using a modulo 97 check digits
+* A custom validator to check IBAN check digits using a modulo-97 algorithm.

+The `InternationalBankAccountNumber` also implements the Java `CharSequence` interface (via `StringType`) so that it can be used with many third party libraries.

+Below I will only highlight the features not already introduced in the previous example.

 ```java
 public class InternationalBankAccountNumber extends StringType {